peppelinux/pyDHCPStarvator/README.md

 pip3 install scapy-python3
 pip3 install netaddr
 ````
-It was migrated from python2 to python3, hopefully the right thing!
+It was migrated from python2 to python3, if you need a runnable python2 version you can use the branch named **python2**.

 ### Usage
 ````